SujalYadavC2/learning-cpp/Basics/basic-exercise.md

-# Declare and Initialize the following
+k# Declare and Initialize the following

 **A pointer to a char**